1halfplusminus/the_pragmatic_programmer/EXERCICES_SNIPPET_CODE.md

 - Some data gathering may be done automatically by other systems.
 This data may arrive asynchronously as well.
 - Nonetheless, certain data may still be dependent on other data.
 For instance , you may not be able to start the title search for a car until you get proof of ownership or insurance.
 - The arrival of new data may raise new questions and policies.
 Suppose the credit check come back with a less glowing report; now you need these five extra forms and perhaps a blood sample.

+You can try handle every possible combination and circumstance using a workflow system.
+Here Many such systems exist, but they can be complex and programmer intensive.
+As regulation change, thew workflow muste be reorganized: people may have to change their procedures and hard-wired code may have to be rewritten.

+A blackboard, in combination with a rulesengine that encapsulates the legal requirements, is an elegant solution to the difficulties found here.
+Order of data arrival is irrelevant: when a fact is osted it can trigger the appropriate rules.

+Feedback is easily handled as well: the output of any set of rules can post to the blackboard and cause the triggering of more applicable rules.

+> Use blackboard to Coordinate Workflow

+### Messaging systems can be like Blackboards

+Many applications (micro service) are constructed using small, decoupled service, all communicating via some form of messaging sytem.
+These messasing systems (such as Kafka and NATS) do far more thant simply send data from A to B. In particular they offer persistence (in form of an evant log) and the ability to retrieve messages though a form of pattern matching.
+This means you can use them both as a blackboard system and or as platform on which you can run a bunch of actors.

+### But It's Not That Simple

+The actor and/or blackboard and/or microservice approach to architecture removes a whole class of potential concurrency problems from your applications.
+But that benefit comes at a cost.
+These approaches are harder to reason about, because a lot of the action is indirect.
+You'ill find it helps to keep a central repository of message formats and/or APIs, particularly if the repository can generate the code and documentation for you.You'll also need good tooling to be able to trace messages and facts as they progress through the system.
+You

+Finally, these kinds of system can be more troublesome to deploy and manage, as there are more moving parts.
+To some extend this offset by the fact that the system is more granular, and can be updated by replacing individual actors, and not the whole system.

+## While your are coding

+Many people thinks that when a project is a coding phase, the work is mostly mechanical, transcribing design into executable statements.

+That attitute is a big reason that software projects fail, and many sytems end up ugly, inefficient, poorly structured, unmaintainable, or just plain wrong.

+Coding is not mechanical.
+If it were , all the CASE tools that people pinned their hopes on way back in the early 1980s would have replaced programmers long ago.

+There are decisions to be made every minute , decisions that require careful thought and judgment if the resulting program is to enjoy a long, accurate, productive life.

+Not all decisions are even conscious.
+You can harness your instincts and nonconscious thoughts when you Listen to Your Lizard Brain.

+Listening to your instincts doesn't mean you can fly on autopilot.
+Developers who don't actively think about their code are programming by coincidence.
+The code might work, but there's no particular reason why.

+While most of code are fast, sometime we develop algorithms that have the potential to bog down the fastest processors.
+Algorithms Speed is a ways to estimate the speed of code.

+Testing is not about finding bugs, it's about getting feedback on your code: aspects of design, the API, coupling, and so on.
+The

+That means that the major benefits of testing happend when you think about and write them.

+It's critical that code is readable and easy to reason about.

+One of the hardest things in software development is Naming Things.